MustardOS/mustardos.github.io/release/progress/pixie.md

 * Update default theme overrides
 * Updated extraction script to use switch statements
 * Updated extract script to with new extensions
+* Updated `extract.sh` for other archive types
 * Updated fall back for game names for collections and history
+* Updated file counter to use LVGL for fade
 * Updated gradient settings for HDMI resolution
 * Updated HDMI output to only show supported theme resolutions
+* Updated input paths for audio and brightness controls
 * Updated Languages
 * Updated `muxcharge` and `muxsplash` to use background theme colours
 * Updated `muxsplash` to centre image